gburtini/PHP-ACL/README.md

 * Verify and extract the crypto required for User.php in to its own dependent package.
 * Integrate with gburtini/Hooks to allow events to occur on user instances.
 * Document every method in this file (README.md).
+* Add "token authentication" system that allows temporary (regular expression or role based?) authentication to be generated.
+For example, for changing passwords in a recovery your password system.

 There is further work that I would prefer to keep *out* of this package for simplicity, but would be of value to many users of the package: